plantgenomicslab/BCH709/_episodes/Linux_Enviroment_and_command_line.md

 **The most common versions are Solaris, Linux, and MacOS X.**

 ## BSD
 BSD (Berkeley Software Distribution) is a version of UNIX developed by folks at UC Berkeley starting from the original Bell Labs code.
 Several other derivatives have come from BSD, notably FreeBSD, OpenBSD, and NetBSD.
 OS X (macOS) was brough to Apple from Steve Jobs' previous company NeXT, and was built using pieces from BSD around a kernel called Mach, which incidentally is also the basis of GNU Hurd.
 Jobs wanted to get a new computer (with a new operating system) to market quickly.
 To save time, the NeXT team used the Mach kernel from Carnegie Mellon and parts of the BSD code base to created the NeXTSTEP operating system.
+Also, PS4 is BSD.